zamaliphe/aws-lambda-php/lambda-layer-builder/README.md

 }
 ```
+Note: the file name and handler function name will need to match Lambda's handler configuration.
+For example, if the handler configuration is set to `hello.handler`, then your file should be named `hello.php` and the function should be named `handler()`.

 If you have dependencies such as composer packages in your code, compress the `vendor/*` directory and upload it to Lambda as a new layer.
 Then add the layer to the same Lambda function and you can use it as follows: